sankronaldo/CS-252-OS-Assignment/Q2-4.24/README.md

-## Steps to run programs
+## Steps to run the programs

 ### serial_pi.c
- - Open the terminal and navigate to the directory where the file **answer.c** is present
+ - Open the terminal and navigate to the directory where the file **serial_pi.c** is present
  - `gcc serial_pi.c -o serial_pi.o`
  - `./serial_pi.o`